-“Lane keep assist” and “lane departure warning” are industry terms for tech that focuses on keeping a car from drifting out of its lane.
-Lane departure warning systems merely alert the driver when the car is leaving its lane, while lane keep assists actually works to keep the car from moving out of the lane.
+Lane-keeping assist and lane departure warning are industry terms for tech that focuses on keeping a car from drifting out of its lane.
+Lane departure warning systems merely alert the driver when the car is leaving its lane, while lane-keeping assist actually works to keep the car from moving out of the lane.
 These systems are often bundled with tech that performs other functions, such as adaptive cruise control and autonomous emergency braking.

 Lane departure warning systems scan the road to determine where the lane markers are.
 If the car drifts over these markers, the system lets the driver know, usually by beeping or displaying a warning message on the dashboard.
 It’s then up to the driver to take corrective action.
-If you’re looking to buy a car and want to know if it’s available with lane departure warning, you can check the National Highway Traffic Safety Administration’s (NHTSA) safety ratings.
+If you’re looking to buy a car and want to know if it’s available with lane-departure warning, you can check the National Highway Traffic Safety Administration’s (NHTSA) safety ratings.

 Who does it best?

-Mercedes offers a lane keep assist system that brakes individual wheels to herd a car back into its lane.
+Mercedes offers a lane-keeping assist system that brakes individual wheels to herd a car back into its lane.
 But the German automaker also has a steering-assist system that can keep a car centered in its lane through steering inputs.
 The system works at speeds of up to 124 miles per hour, on both straight sections of road and gentle curves.
 It primarily relies on lane markings, but it can also “follow” the vehicle in front of you.
 The blind-spot monitoring system on some Mercedes models will also try to steer the car back into its lane if the driver moves over while another car is in his or her blind spot.

 A steering-assist feature that keeps the car from veering out of its lane is one facet of Tesla’s much-discussed Autopilot system.
 Autopilot allows the car to make significant steering inputs, although Tesla advises drivers that they should be ready to take over at all times.
 While most systems are meant to keep the car in its lane, Autopilot can also help when its time to change lanes; it can execute automated lane changes at the flick of a turn signal.

-- The best cars for 2020
+- Most affordable electric cars for 2020